 In light of the County's high uninsured or underinsured population providing little or no reimbursement, the County's level of private-practice primary care doctors and primary care clinics has not kept pace with the health care needs of County residents.
+Although, expanded coverage under the ACA has reduced the uninsured and underinsured population, there remain a significant number of uncovered lives in the PGHC service area.
 The capacity of community-based care, including safety-net clinics, remains severely limited.
 This lack of primary care services and patient "medical homes" has resulted in increased use of the Hospital's emergency departments and other specialty health care services.
-For the fiscal year ending June 30, 2013, PGHC had a patient and third party payer mix that included 57.9% Medicaid and uninsured self-pay patients.
+For the fiscal year ending June 30, 2015, PGHC had a patient and third party payer mix that included 48% Medicaid and uninsured self-pay patients.